 What if the offer is not what we hoped?

 Decline it.
-Free insured return of any item the charity chooses not to sell.
+Free tracked return of any item the charity chooses not to sell.
 No fee, no part-accept clauses.

 Related pages